 There are basically two reasons:

-- A featured snippet by virtue of being placed above the organic ranking grabs more attention of the user.
+- A featured snippet by virtue of being placed above the organic ranking grabs more attention of the user and this is also proven using rank tracking tools.

 - The user only gets a brief summary of the answer.
 The snippet enhances the website’s credibility and convinces the user that the website is trustworthy and he can find more relevant information by clicking on its link.